 - If they have a WWCC Photo Card; have they provided it and has it been sighted and approved?

 - If the organisation need to do any paperwork, has it been completed?

-If you have selected to have your Board Members (and/or Supervisors) require Police Checks, the system will email them a link to complete that process.
+If you have selected to have your Staff/Board Member (or Team Leader) require Police Checks, the system will email them a link to complete that process.
 The elements of our system will check: